This is a story about a boy in middle school who also happens to be a Royal Prince. Reading time: 15-18 minutes

 The jalsa began once everyone had been seated.
 At the circle’s center was Maalik al-Qarawi, son of Abdel Kareem, Father of Ameer.
 To his right and left were the Elders of the tribes, and next their eldest sons.
 Ameer sat among the eldest boys.
 His father had sons from previous wives, but all of them lived abroad.
 Ameer was the eldest son in his father’s house.

 Abu Ameer, ibn Abdel Kareem, began: “I Greet you with Peace.
 We thank Allah that you have joined us in health.”

 An Elder responded, “Oh Abu Ameer, most gracious and kind, you’ve welcomed us into your home.”

 “We are honored to have you,” said Abu Ameer.
 This was the cue to begin the jalsa’s talks.

 “We Ask Allah for Mercy,” an Elder said, “for we are burdened by the misfortune of Abu Aziz al-Shubi.
 As you are well aware…”

 A woman’s voice called from the stairs below.
-An older boy said to the youngest one: “Answer the call!”
-He ran down the stairs and returned with a metal tray of tea cups, a pot, and assortments of sweets and nuts.
+An older boy said to the youngest one, “Answer the call.”
+He ran down the stairs and returned with a metal tray of tea cups, a pot, and assortments of nuts and sweets.
 He served each Elder one by one, then offered the other boys.